How inaction or partial action by social media platforms enables the continuous spread of disinformation

 In February 2021, we published an investigation, covered by the Spanish press agency EFE and Canadian media Radio-Canada, showing how a new Spanish-speaking media outlet called Tierra Pura had extremely close ties to the Epoch Times, spreads conspiracy theories about the COVID- 19 pandemic and the US elections.

 We shared our findings with YouTube, Twitter, and Facebook.
 YouTube rapidly banned the Tierra Pura channel but did not give us more insights as to why they took the decision.
 Following an internal investigation, Twitter suspended several accounts linked to Tierra Pura and blocked definitely the possibility of sharing Tierra Pura links on the platform.
 Their decision was based on the connections between Tierra Pura and “the Beauty of Life” (BL.com).
 The BL.com is connected to the Epoch Media Group and has been banned from multiple social media platforms since December 2019, when multiple organizations revealed how the organization was involved in massive disinformation campaigns.
 Despite our findings and the continuous spread of conspiracy theories by Tierra Pura, Facebook seems to have taken only very limited actions against most of the Facebook and Instagram pages tied to this outlet.
-Since our investigation, Tierra Pura has been able to continue to regularly publish disinformation on Facebook, for example linked to COVID-19 vaccines or the US elections, through at least four main pages (TierraPura.org, TierraPura.org Argentina, TierraPura.org/BR, TierraPura.org – Latinoamérica).
+Since our investigation, Tierra Pura has been able to continue to regularly publish disinformation on on Instagram (where it has over 6k followers) and Facebook, for example linked to COVID-19 vaccines or the US elections, through at least four main pages (TierraPura.org, TierraPura.org Argentina, TierraPura.org/BR, TierraPura.org – Latinoamérica).
 Concerningly, it is unclear if Tierra Pura has been deprived of its ability to share ads despite clear signs that this is also a way for the website to disseminate disinformation.
 Four months after the publication of our investigation, one page was still able to publish controversial ads.
 Some of these ads were used for example to spread conspiracy theories around the Capitol Hill riot.
 As a reminder, according to an announcement in August 2019, Facebook is supposed to have banned the Epoch Times from publishing ads on the platform.

 FanDeTV: A slow and incoherent response from Twitter

 Our investigation was published with le Monde in April 2019 and is available here.
 This network, which regularly spread disinformation and is tied to an individual likely motivated by financial gains but also ideology, revolved mainly around a small set of Twitter accounts.
 As shown by our investigation, a large part of the activities linked to these Twitter accounts were automated and coordinated.
-If the main account (@FandeTV) and two other accounts were suspended in the months following our investigation, a majority of “fandeTV”’s other Twitter accounts are still online, notably @poutinefrance, @trumpfranceinfo and @votezpoisson.
+If the main account (@FandeTV) and two other accounts were suspended in the months following our investigation, a majority of “fandeTV”’s other Twitter accounts remained tempora online, notably @poutinefrance, @trumpfranceinfo and @votezpoisson.

 Undeterred by the small steps taken by Twitter to limit his activities, Cedric D.M (aka FandeTV) also opened a new Twitter account called “Alertes Infos USA & Hydroxychloroquine” during the pandemic.
 This account didn’t hesitate to retweet false allegations of voter frauds linked to the US elections or to amplify COVID-19 disinformation around COVID-19.
 This specific account was suspended in February 2021, after we flagged it to Twitter.